-In addition, developers will need to contribute to the improvement of the streetscape, either via a Section 278 agreement or through a CIL sum which contributes to a larger fund.
+In addition, developers will need to contribute to the improvement of the streets cape, either via a Section 278 agreement or through a CIL sum which contributes to a larger fund.
 This will enable the relaying of wider pavements, noise reducing highways surfaces, the implementation of seating and street trees, and the other elements which encourage people to walk through the area, as set out in the guidance.
-Ground floor units should be primarily A1, A3 and sui generis cultural uses.
+Ground floors should reflect Greenways principles and uses should not detract from the streets' function as peaceful walking routes.